ivanbrij/express-app/README.md

 ## Excercise 3.2

-I added the workflow google-cloudrun-source.yml to deloy the app into GCP Cloud Run
+I added the workflow google-cloudrun-source.yml to deploy the app into GCP Cloud Run

 The URL for the app is: